-16 Easy Ways to Help Yourself When You Are Feeling Blue:
+16 Effective Ways to Cope When You’re Feeling Blue:

 1-Remind yourself that you’re just having feelings:

-Remind yourself that you’re just having feelings/feeling blue
+Remind yourself that you’re just having feelings / Feeling blue meaning

 Remind yourself that feelings are transient, like passing storms.
-Acknowledge that your emotions are influenced by your thoughts and that you have the ability to change them.
+Acknowledge that your thoughts influence your emotions and that you can change them.
 Simply remember that these feelings will eventually fade away.

 2-Make small changes in your routine:

 Repeating the same activities can sometimes lead to feeling blue, which may apply to you as well.
-Embrace fresh endeavors and explore unconventional approaches.
+Embrace fresh endeavors, and new activities, and explore different approaches.
 This method occasionally proves effective in uplifting your spirits.

 Related:13 Tips To Create an Effective Daily Routine